 Fees at Bamberg

 The University of Bamberg does not charge tuition fees with the beginning of the winter term 2017/2018.
-However, students are obliged to pay administrative fees to the amount of 88 Euro per semester (so-called "Semesterbeitrag").
+However, students are obliged to pay administrative fees to the amount of about 100 Euro per semester (so-called "Semesterbeitrag").
 These administrative fees include contributions to the students union and free public transport in Bamberg and surroundings.

 Fees at Essex

 For further information on tuition fees at Essex please click on the following link: Fees at Essex.